The Complete Guide to Leafy Greens (Besides Spinach and Kale)

-Yeah, that's right, you can eat the greens from these pretty weeds and they're packed with health benefits to boot.
+Yeah, that's right, you can eat the leafy greens from these pretty weeds, and they're packed with health benefits to boot.
 "Dandelion is a rich source of fiber and vitamin A, C, K, and B," says New York-based dietitian Lisa Moskovitz.
 These bitter earthy greens are particularly delicious in hearty soups and fall salads.
 (Learn more about why Dandelions (Root, Leaves, and All) Deserve the Superfood Spotlight.)

 "While not as sweet as the beet bulb, beet greens are still full of nutritional value including vitamin C, vitamin A, and up to 4 grams of belly-filling fiber per cup," says Moskovitz.
 Sautée beet greens like you would spinach or kale, with a little fresh garlic and olive oil.
 Or try one of these 10 Unbeetable Beet Greens Recipes.

 Like beets, turnips are good for more than their roots.
 Their greens are packed with vitamin A and calcium, and one cooked cup of turnip greens has just 29 calories.
-They are great as baked "chips"-just toss with a little olive oil and salt and bake at 375° for four to five minutes.
+They are great as baked "chips"-just toss with a little olive oil and salt and bake at 375°F for four to five minutes.

 There's nothing fresher than adding light, slightly bitter arugula to a recipe.
 "This Mediterranean green offers up tons of nutrients similar to most other leafy veggies, including vitamin A, C, and K," says Moskovitz.
 Arugula's unique flavor easily livens up any dish.
-Try it with sauteed shrimp and cherry tomatoes.
+Try the leafy green with sauteed shrimp and cherry tomatoes.
 It also makes a great pizza topping.
 (Skip the delivery: Try these 10 Healthy Pizzas to Make at Home.)

 This flavorful Southern staple delivers big with vitamins A, C, and K—all essential for keeping your heart healthy-and in one cooked cup of collards, you score more than 7 grams of fiber at only 63 calories.
-Ditch the bread and use this hearty green to wrap your favorite turkey burger-it's a low-carb alternative, says Moskovitz.
+Ditch the bread and use this hearty leafy green to wrap your favorite turkey burger-it's a low-carb alternative, says Moskovitz.

-Swiss chard is juicier than other greens and milder than red chard.
+Swiss chard is juicier than other leafy greens and milder than red chard.
 Filled with antioxidants and vitamins A, C, and K, this fibrous green improves bone and heart health, and builds a strong immune system.
 Blend it into your favorite green smoothie or chop and toss with egg whites for a breakfast scramble.
 (What more smoothie ideas?
 Check out these 10 Super Greens to Add to Smoothies and Juices.)

-Raw mustard greens can be a little bitter, but are a great source of fiber, vitamins A and C, potassium, calcium, and vitamin K. To balance out the spiciness, steam the greens and mix with one cup of ricotta.
-Then, bake the mixture at 425° for 12 minutes—you'll have a healthy, warm dip that's much better than anything you'll find at the market.
+Raw mustard greens can be a little bitter, but are a great source of fiber, vitamins A and C, potassium, calcium, and vitamin K. To balance out the spiciness, steam the leafy greens and mix with one cup of ricotta.
+Then, bake the mixture at 425°F for 12 minutes—you'll have a healthy, warm dip that's much better than anything you'll find at the market.